LowTideDev/Data-Analytics-Capstone/README.md

 This repository stores a Steam games dataset split into multiple files along with reference documents from WGU.

+See `USAGE.md` for instructions on setting up a virtual environment, installing dependencies from `requirements.txt`, and launching the notebook.
 The data is provided in 5 CSV chunks (`games_part_*.csv`) and 23 JSON pieces (`games_json_part_*.json`).
 Merge these pieces only within your analysis environment (for example, using pandas) so that no large combined file needs to be committed to the repo.

 ## Project Completion Plan